Menu

 supervisor = create_supervisor(...).compile(checkpointer=MemorySaver())

-Do all agents need the same LLM?
+Do all agents have to use the same LLM?

 References